swordfatih/CNGui/README.md

 `CNGui::Button` | Button object.
 Exists as `CNGui::Shape::Rectangle`, `CNGui::Shape::RoundedRectangle`, `CNGui::Shape::Triangle` and `CNGui::Shape::Circle`.
 `CNGui::ProgressIndicator` | Progress indicator object.
 Exists as `CNGui::Shape::Rectangle` and `CNGui::Shape::RoundedRectangle`, animatable.
 `CNGui::LineEdit` | Line edit object to input text, animatable.
+`CNGui::Poster` | Poster object to add a title, date and a description to your pictures, animatable.

 ***
 **Creating a new object made easy**